abdoitman/Warehouse-Database/README.md

 END
 ```
 After completing any order, decrement the number of orders of each shelf that was increment in the placement of the order.
-This way if multiple orders containing products from the same shelf were placed, they will be all fulfiled.
+This way, if multiple orders containing products from the same shelf were placed, they will be all fulfilled.